TERMS AND CONDITIONS

 1.1 These Terms and Conditions shall apply to the purchase of the Booking detailed on the Invoice(s) and relevant proposal or membership pack provided to you (“Booking”) by you (“Client”) from SPM Group Ltd a limited company registered in England under number 10058348 whose registered office is at Lynton House, 7-12 Tavistock Square, London, WC1H 9BQ (“Organiser”) and to the payment of this invoice.
 No other terms and conditions shall apply to the sale of the Booking or to this invoice unless agreed upon in writing between the Client and Organiser.

-2.1 A “Business Day” means any day other than a Saturday, Sunday or bank holiday.
+2.1 A “Business Day” means any day other than a Saturday, Sunday or a UK bank holiday.

 2.2 The headings in these Terms and Conditions are for convenience only and shall not affect their interpretation.

 2.3 Words imparting the singular number shall include the plural and vice-versa.

 3.1 The description of the Booking is as set out in the Organiser’s invoice (“the Invoice”).
 In accepting this Invoice the Client has acknowledged that it does not rely on any other representations regarding the Booking save for those made in advance and in writing by the Organiser.

 3.2 The Organiser reserves the right to make any changes in the specification of the Booking at any time and without prior notice to the Client which are required to conform to any applicable Government, safety or other statutory or regulatory requirements.

 4.1 Subject to sub-Clause 4.2, the price (“Price”) of the Booking shall be that detailed in the Invoice accepted by the Client.